PeterCamilleri/CX16/docs/vm_id.md

 its own code while running.
 This means that this decoder is not a candidate for being in a ROM where such modification is not allowed.

+While the code could be copied from ROM into RAM, this complicates matters more than necessary.
+A simpler alternative exists and is our next candidate.

 [Back to the Top](#the-vm-instruction-decoder)